Community Investment Funds

 In this model a fund can avoid coverage by the Investment Company Act if it has some primary business other than the business of investing in securities; in other words, there has to be an existing line of business that is distinct from managing the investment fund.
 In addition, the fund can invest no more than 40% of its assets in “investment securities” — a term that excludes majority positions in other companies.
 It also excludes real estate, some secured loans, and other business assets.
 If those requirements are met, then the fund can offer investors an equity position in the business that runs the fund and the fund can in turn take equity positions in other business; and any profits generated can be distributed to investors in the fund.
 An example: An advanced manufacturing co-working facility that rents space, offers consulting services, rents the use of equipment and runs an incubator.
 This business can raise capital from its community to start a diversified business fund and invest in its incubated companies, as long as the company’s assets are sufficiently diversified to meet the 40% test.

-Community investment funds can be powerful tools for communities.
-Contact us for a free one hour consultation to learn more.
+Community Investment Funds can be powerful tools for communities.
+Contact us for a complimentary one-hour consultation to learn more.